Microsoft Certified Partner

 - Creating a Form and Validating User Input by Using HTML5 Attributes

-- Sending and Receiving Data by Using XMLHTTPRequest
+- Sending and Receiving Data by Using the XMLHttpRequest Object

-- Sending and Receiving Data by Using jQuery AJAX operations
+- Sending and Receiving Data by Using the Fetch API

 - Lab: Communicating with a Remote Data Source

 - Refactoring the Code by Using the jQuery ajax Method